- 1 Ways to Resist

 Connecticut does include LGBTQ+ people in its hate crime laws as a protected group, and does have required reporting of hate crimes against LGBTQ+ people.

 Connecticut has passed anti-bullying laws covering cyberbullying that directly mention LGBTQ+ youth and enumerate model policy as well as alternative discipline.
-It has also passed laws requiring school suicide prevention policies and transgender inclusion in sports, and collects data on LGBTQ+ health.
-It does not have laws protecting LGBTQ+ youth from conversion therapy, nor laws addressing LGBTQ+ youth homelessness, and lacks inclusive sex education and juvenile justice policies laws.
+It has also passed laws requiring school suicide prevention policies and transgender inclusion in sports and collects data on LGBTQ+ health.
+In May 2017 the State passed a law protecting minors from conversion therapy.
+However, Connecticut does not have laws addressing LGBTQ+ youth homelessness, and lacks inclusive sex education and juvenile justice laws.

 Health and Safety